-Brand design involves the recording and creation of the communication cues you use which people associate with your organisation.
-Your aim should always be to try and align the way you communicate with your audience with the way you wish to be perceived.
+Brand design involves the recording and creation of the communication cues you use that people associate with your organisation.
+Your aim should always be to try to align the way you communicate with your audience with the way you wish to be perceived.

-Your brand is the perception which your customers, clients, prospects, staff and suppliers have of you.
+Your brand is the perception that your customers, clients, prospects, staff and suppliers have of you.
 It can be affected by the way you communicate with them in print media, online, face to face, over the phone, on social networks and more.
-But, it also is impacted by the way they speak about you to their friends, colleagues, peers or family.
-So, it should be quite clear that you are not in direct control of your brand.
+But it also is impacted by the way they speak about you to their friends, colleagues, peers or family, meaning you are not always in direct control of your brand.

 However, your brand identity is something you can control.
 Brand identity involves documenting and designing the following: